CismonX/paleman/readme.md

 Terminate the specified running task according to the parameter "$task\_id" given by del operation.
 Before delete, function "$task\_name"+"\_on\_delete" will be called if exist.
 Pass "$task\_id" as parameter.

+Note:

-Note that Paleman gets timer ID from GlobalData.
+* Paleman gets timer ID from GlobalData.
 Be aware of that if you must temper with it.

+* If the task you wish to terminate is blocked, it can not be immediately terminated.
+For this operation requires the same process with the target process.
+In that case, consider using set operation in another process.

 ## GlobalData